Response-adaptive randomization in clinical trials: from myths to practical considerations: Abstract

 Clinical research poses several ethical \changes{challenges}.
-Indeed, there is an inevitable tension between clinical research and clinical practice, as the latter is concerned with best treating an individual patient \changes{while the former is focused on patients external to the trial}. \changes{Clinical research is associated with a clinical trial whose main aims are primarily the inferential and estimation goals described in Section~\ref{subsec:performance}.
+There is an inevitable tension between clinical research and clinical practice, as the latter is concerned with best treating an individual patient \changes{while the former is focused on \secondround{`future'}} patients. \changes{Clinical research is associated with a clinical trial whose main aims are the \secondround{testing} and estimation goals as in Section~\ref{subsec:performance}.
 Clinical practice is directly concerned with patient benefit goals which are, at best, secondary aims in traditional clinical trials}.
-Such ethical \changes{questions} are becoming ever more discussed as \changes{personalized} treatment becomes more \changes{embedded into} research, as \changes{is the case for oncology}~\citep{London2018}.
-Although the idea of ``treating more patients \changes{in the trial} effectively" using RAR appears to be ethically attractive, particularly from \changes{the recruited patients' perspective}, the extent to which these \changes{and other} adaptive designs are more ``ethical'' than traditional designs is only starting to be formally addressed \changes{by ethicists}.
+Such ethical \changes{questions} are becoming more discussed as \changes{personalized} treatment becomes more \changes{embedded into} research, as \changes{is the case for oncology}~\citep{London2018}.

-\changes{In this section, we do not aim to answer if RAR is (more) ethical or not, as this requires a specific answer for each method and trial context}.
-Instead, we review key concepts that could affect this answer and that come from formal discussions by ethicists. \\[-12pt]
+Although treating patients \changes{in the trial} ``more effectively" using RAR appears to be ethically attractive, particularly from \changes{the recruited patients' perspective}, the extent to which these \changes{and other} adaptive designs are more ``ethical'' than traditional designs is only starting to be addressed \changes{by ethicists}.
+Thus, we do not aim to answer the question whether RAR is (more) ethical or not, as this requires a specific answer for each method and trial context.
+Instead, we review key concepts that could affect this answer and that come from formal discussions by ethicists. \\

 \emph{The ``equipoise'' concept \changes{and the ethical grounds for randomizing patients} }